 As a Corporation Sole, all formal powers and duties of the ICO rest with the Commissioner.
-In line with the scale and complexity of the ICO's role and remit the Commissioner has formally delegated responsibility for the strategic leadership of the ICO to the Management Board, of which the Commissioner is the Chair.
-This approach of collective decision making principles is replicated throughout the ICO’s governance structure.
+Due to the scale and complexity of the ICO's role and remit, and in line with good practice, the Commissioner has chosen to constitute a Management Board consisting of Executive and Non-Executive Directors, and has formally delegated responsibility for the strategic leadership of the ICO to the Management Board.
+The Commissioner is the Chair of the Board.

 Purpose of the committees

-The Management Board meets quarterly and advises the Commissioner on matters which affect the strategic direction of the organisation, significant corporate risks and performance and delivery across the ICO’s responsibilities.
+The Management Board meets at least quarterly and advises the Commissioner on matters which affect the strategic direction of the organisation, significant corporate risks and performance and delivery across the ICO’s responsibilities.
 It reviews progress against corporate strategies and plans, and advises on significant issues being managed by the Executive Team.
-The Board’s specific responsibilities are set out in the ICO’s Management Agreement with its sponsoring department (DCMS).
+The Board operates based on collective decision-making principles and a 'majority vote' in circumstances where a consensus view cannot be reached.
+The Commissioner, as a Corporation Sole, will always have the right to set a course of action that is contrary to the majority view of the Board.
+Any instances of this would be reported in the ICO’s annual report.
+There have been no such instances of this.

-The Executive Team advises the Commissioner on the overall direction for the organisation.
-The Executive Team currently meets formally twice per month and informally twice per week, enabling the Executive Team members to collaborate effectively.
+The Executive Team advises the Commissioner on the overall strategic direction for the organisation.
+The Executive Team meets formally once per month to consider and make decisions on the issues of greatest strategic importance to the ICO.
+The Executive Team also meets informally once per week, enabling the Executive Team members to collaborate effectively.

 Senior Leadership Team